Universal-Basic-Compute/serenissima/docs/architecture/events.md

 /**
  * INTERACTION_DRAG
  *
- * Emitted when a user drags in the 3D scene.
+ * Emitted when a citizen drags in the 3D scene.
  *
  * Data:
  * - x: number - The current client X coordinate